junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — The previous question was ordered without objection. (consideration: CR H6790)
 - 2010-09-16 — The title of the measure was amended.
 Agreed to without objection.
 - 2010-09-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2010-09-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.